 It is very important to have a strong SEO strategy in place if you want your website to rank high on the major search engines.
-There have multiple SEO factors and each factor also have multiple SEO checklists; like on-page SEO checklist, off-page SEO checklist, technical SEO checklist etc. Here, I am going to discuss the technical SEO checklists.
+There have multiple SEO factors and each factor also has multiple SEO checklists; like on-page SEO checklist, off-page SEO checklist, technical SEO checklist etc. Here, I’m going to discuss the technical SEO checklists.

 SEO is a lot more complicated than just the content on your website.
 There are many different factors that contribute to how well your site ranks in search engines.
 This post will cover what technical SEO checklist and some of the most important aspects for you to keep in mind as you work on improving your rankings.

 Technical SEO is a set of best practices for improving the performance of your website in search engines.
 It refers to any changes made on your site that improve how search engines crawl and index content and is a part of an overall Digital Marketing strategy for generating more traffic from organic searches.

 This includes everything from content to coding, but most importantly it’s about optimizing your site so that it can rank higher and be found more easily by searchers.